-TOKYO (AP) - Japanese electronics and entertainment company Sony Corp.'s net profit rose 32 percent in the last quarter, helped by healthy video game sales and its financial services business, the company said Tuesday.
+TOKYO (AP) - Japanese electronics and entertainment company Sony Corp. has recorded a 32 percent rise in fiscal second quarter profit on its healthy video game and financial services businesses.

-Tokyo-based Sony's profit totaled 173 billion yen ($1.5 billion) in July-September, up from 131 billion yen the year before.
+Tokyo-based Sony reported Tuesday a July-September profit of 173 billion yen ($1.5 billion), up from 131 billion yen the previous year.

 Quarterly sales totaled 2.18 trillion yen ($19.3 billion), up from 2.06 trillion yen.

-Sony's popular mobile-game application "Fate Grand Order" and favorable revenue in Sony's insurance business helped boost profits, the maker of PlayStation video game machines said.
+Its popular mobile-game application "Fate Grand Order" and favorable revenue in Sony's insurance business helped boost profits, according to the maker of PlayStation video game machines.